redis/redis-doc/docs/reference/protocol-spec.md

 <a name="big-number-reply"></a>

-### Big Numbers
+### Big numbers
 This type can encode integer values outside the range of signed 64-bit integers.

-Big Numbers use the following encoding:
+Big numbers use the following encoding:

     (<big-number>\r\n